-The prospective observational study over 36 mos. was conducted at Siaya County Referral Hospital (SCRH) to determine the impact of NCR3 variants on susceptibility to malaria and SMA.
-SCRH is in western Kenya, a region of holoendemic P. falciparum malaria transmission (53, 54).
-Severe malaria in western Kenya primarily manifests as SMA (55, 56).
-Study participants (n = 1,515, aged 1.9-40 mos.), who either reported for their first documented hospital visit for febrile episodes or routine childhood vaccinations, were recruited at SCRH.
+The prospective observational study over 36 mos. was conducted in children presenting at Siaya County Referral Hospital (SCRH) to determine the relationship between NCR3 variants and susceptibility to malaria and SMA.
+SCRH is in western Kenya, a region of holoendemic P. falciparum malaria transmission [54, 55].
+Severe malaria in western Kenya primarily manifests as SMA [56, 57].
+Study participants (n=1,515, aged 1.9-40 mos.), who either reported for their first documented hospital visit for febrile episodes or routine childhood vaccinations, were recruited at SCRH.
 Written informed consent in the language of choice (i.e., English, Swahili or Dholuo) was obtained from the parent or legal guardian of all children participating in the study.
 Questionnaires were used to collect demographic and clinical information.
-Based on P. falciparum parasite density and Hb levels in peripheral blood, study participants were grouped into three categories upon enrollment: aparasitemic (n = 289), non-SMA (Hb $\geq$ 5.0 g/dL, n = 962), and SMA (Hb < 5.0 g/dL, n = 264).
+Based on P. falciparum parasite density and Hb levels in peripheral blood, study participants were grouped into three categories upon enrollment: aparasitemic (n=289), non-SMA (Hb \geq 5.0 g/dL, n=962), and SMA (Hb < 5.0 g/ dL, n=264).
 Exclusion criteria included: children with cerebral malaria (a rare occurrence in this holoendemic area); clinical evidence of acute respiratory infection; and prior hospitalization.
-Patients were treated according to the Ministry of Health -Kenya guidelines.
+Patients were treated according to the Ministry of Health-Kenya guidelines.

-Longitudinal Follow-ups
+Longitudinal follow-ups